firebase/firebase-admin-python/.github/CONTRIBUTING.md

 versions of Python as follows:

 ```
 pyenv install 2.7.6  # install Python 2.7.6
 pyenv install 3.3.0  # install Python 3.3.0
 ```

-Refer to the [`tox.ini`](../tox.ini) file for a list of target environments that we usually test the Python Admin SDK on.
+Refer to the [`tox.ini`](../tox.ini) file for a list of target environments that we usually test.
 Use pyenv to install all the required Python versions on your workstation.
 When your system is fully set up, you can execute the following command from the root of the repository to launch tox:

 ```
 tox